lsun1/hrla29-mysql-review/README.md

 Export your connection.

 #Exercise-3 <br />
 Create a models.js file inside your database directory.
-Inside of that file, construct your schemas and export those schemas.
+Inside of that file, construct your schemas to have fields for todo name and list name and export those schemas.

 #Exercise-4 <br />
 Inside of your controller.js, import your database models and build out your controller functions.